Libensemble/libensemble/README.rst

 * Balsam_

 From v0.2.0, libEnsemble has the option of using the Balsam job manager.
-This is required for running libEnsemble on the compute nodes of some supercomputing platforms (e.g., Cray XC40); platforms that do not support launching jobs from compute nodes.
-Note that as of v0.5.0, libEnsemble can also be run on the launch nodes using multiprocessing.
+Balsam is required to run libEnsemble on the compute nodes of some supercomputing platforms that do not support launching jobs from compute nodes.
+As of v0.5.0, libEnsemble can also be run on launch nodes using multiprocessing.

-The example sim and gen functions and tests require the following dependencies:
+The example simulation and generation functions and tests require the following:

 * SciPy_
 * petsc4py_